I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iminiportwavepcistream-normalizephysicalposition.md

 ## Remarks

-Given a physical position based on the actual number of bytes transferred, the <code>NormalizePhysicalPosition</code> method converts the position to a time-based value that is expressed in 100-nanosecond units.</p>
+Given a physical position based on the actual number of bytes transferred, the <code>NormalizePhysicalPosition</code> method converts the position to a time-based value that is expressed in 100-nanosecond units.

 ## Requirements
 | &nbsp; | &nbsp; |